A sea of beautiful pink Spring blossoms right in the Bay Area, just as spectacular as any flower field, and just as beautiful as cherry blossoms!

-Peach blossoms typically bloom starting the beginning of March, although bloom times will vary each year.
+Peach blossoms typically bloom from the end of February to March, although bloom times will vary each year.
 These pictures were taken in mid-March and they were spectacular!
-Peach blossoms bloom just after the famed white almond blossoms, which typically bloom mid-February for just a few weeks.
-(Almond blossoms can be found in Fresno County, Dixon, Woodland and Manteca.)
+Peach blossoms typically bloom just after the famed white almond blossoms, which typically bloom mid-February for just a few weeks.

 Where to Find Peach Blossoms in California

-The peach orchard that I visited is located in the Bay Area (discussed below), but a great place in California to find peach blossoms, along with many other beautiful fruit blossoms, is along the Fresno County Blossom Trail.
-This 62-mile loop southeast of Fresno in Central California comes alive with wonderfully fragrant fruit tree blossoms in the Spring, followed by luscious fruit in the Summer.
-Other types of blossoms you’ll find along this trail are: almond, plum, apricot and apple, which have white blossoms, and nectarine blossoms, which are also pink.
+Another great place to find peach blossoms is along the Fresno County Blossom Trail in the Central Valley.
+This 62-mile loop southeast of Fresno comes alive with wonderfully fragrant fruit tree blossoms in the Spring, followed by luscious fruit in the Summer.
+When the trees are in bloom, you’ll see miles of pink of white blossoms in the orchards!
+Other types of blossoms you’ll find along this trail are: almond, plum, apricot and apple, which have white blossoms, and nectarine blossoms, which are also pink like the peach blossoms.

 Fun Fact: Fresno County is the most agriculturally rich county in the United States!